Radon Resistant New Construction

 - They often help control moisture and sometimes even eliminate that "musty smell" common in basements.

 - If elevated radon levels are found, the passive system can easily be upgraded to an active system that will provide further radon reduction.

 For more detailed information about radon-resistant new construction, check out the following:

-The above-listed documents are also available in print form from the Michigan Department of Environmental Quality Indoor Radon Program at 800-RADON GAS/800-723-6642.
-Also available in print form are:
+Some documents are also available in print form from the Michigan Department of Environment, Great Lakes, and Energy Indoor Radon Program at 800-RADON GAS/800-723-6642.

-[*Zone 1 means a county has a high radon potential.
+[*Zone 1 means a county has the highest radon potential based on EPA Map of Radon Zones.
 There are nine Zone 1 counties in Michigan: Branch, Calhoun, Cass, Hillsdale, Jackson, Kalamazoo, Lenawee, St. Joseph, and Washtenaw.
 Visit Radon Potential for more information.]